 Social Security Disability Success Stories

-L-O, formerly employed in the housekeeping and bakery department of a supermarket, suffered from a panic and anxiety disorder after working for many years despite a life long hearing loss.
-Represented by Insler & Hermann on appeal of the denial of benefits, the initial hearing had to be adjourned because she could understand either the Judge or the Vocational Expert over the video link.
-The second hearing was in person and when we made it clear to the judge that the primary disabling impairment was the anxiety and not the hearing loss the administrative law judge (ALJ) ruled in favor of our client without the necessity of testimony from the vocational expert.
+L-O, formerly employed in the housekeeping and bakery department of a supermarket, suffered from a panic and anxiety disorder after working for many years despite a lifelong hearing loss.
+Represented by Insler & Hermann on appeal of the denial of benefits, the initial hearing had to be adjourned because she could not understand the Judge or the Vocational Expert over the video link.
+The second hearing was in person and when we made it clear to the judge that the primary disabling impairment was the anxiety and not the hearing loss, the administrative law judge (ALJ) ruled in favor of our client without the necessity of testimony from the vocational expert.
 She was awarded 26 months of retroactive benefits plus the ongoing entitlement to benefits.

 A-M was a 60-year-old skilled jewelry maker who was no longer able to work at his trade as a result of shoulder, hand, and elbow injuries, compounded by severe depression.
 At the administrative hearing, Insler & Hermann guided his testimony through an interpreter.
 A vocational expert also testified that the claimant’s disability prevented him from working at his skilled trade.
-The ALJ concluded that the jewelry maker was no longer physically able to perform the work for which he was trained and no other comparable work was possible for him.
+The ALJ concluded that the jewelry maker was no longer physically able to perform the work for which he was trained, and no other comparable work was possible for him.
 The claimant was awarded retroactive benefits from the onset of his disability in excess of $30,000, as well as $2000 a month in future benefits.

 K-E was a former Senior Administrative Assistant for a Fortune 100 Company who sustained injuries during childbirth that resulted in severe fecal incontinence.
 At the initial hearing, the ALJ denied her claim finding that the testimony of her medical expert was not sufficient because there was a lack of evidence supporting her complaints.
 Insler & Hermann felt strongly that the medical expert’s testimony had been sufficient to support her disability claim and continued to pursue the matter.
 Although the Appeals Council granted another hearing, the claim was denied again by a different judge.
 On appeal to the Federal Court the US Attorney voluntarily sent the case back for a third hearing, where the claim was again denied by the same judge.